Skip to Content

 2

-Crisis counselors can share resources for longer-term support following your call.
-If there is imminent risk to someone’s life that cannot be reduced during the call, the 988 Lifeline will activate the 911 system.
-More than 98% of calls are handled without involving emergency services.
+Crisis counselors can share resources for longer-term support following your text conversation.
+If there is imminent risk to someone’s life that can’t be reduced during the call, the 988 Lifeline will contact emergency services like 911.
+Less than 2% of contacts to 988 in Washington require emergency services like 911.

 3